tiby312/broccoli-project/report/src/ch11-api-design.md

 ### Making `Aabb` an unsafe trait vs Not

-Making a trait unsafe is something nobody wants to do, but in this instance it lets as make some simple assumptions that lets us do interesting things safely.
+Making 'Aabb' unsafe allows us to make some assumptions that lets us do interesting things safely.
 If rust had [trait member fields](https://github.com/rust-lang/rfcs/pull/1546#issuecomment-304033345) we could avoid unsafe.

 The key idea is the following:
 If two rectangle queries do not intersect, then it is guarenteed that the elements are mutually exclusive.